elastisys/compliantkubernetes/docs/adr/0030-run-argocd-on-elastisys-nodes.md

 ## Decision Drivers

 - We want to deliver a stable and secure platform.
-- We want to deliver an affordable adittional managed service and avoid resource waste.
+- We want to deliver an affordable additional managed service and avoid resource waste.
 - ArgoCD has a small footprint, e.g., 200m CPU and 0.5GB RAM for one of our largest deployments.
 - We want to keep application Nodes "light", so the application team knows what capacity is available for their application.